crcn/tandem-old/packages/front-end/README.md

 IMMEDIATE:

+- compile instance variants to react
-- variant prop for instances
+- variants should not be selectable for instances
-- variant override must be on prop (like styles & attributes)
+- deselect selected variant if outside of content node
 - "prompt" UI
 - ability to rename style
 - instance pane